Data Quality Metric Library

 Consequence of Poor Quality Data

 Poor traffic count data is likely to lead to poor traffic estimating and understanding of the current and changing demand on the network in terms of traffic volume and loading.
+As a result, this can also lead to inaccurate decision-making such as incorrect allocation of treatment selection.

 Potential reason(s) for not being at the expected standard unique to this metric